aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Case Management/Case-Management_-Case_Save_Defined_Identifiers.rst

 If you don't need this, then setting it to 'Off' may have a positive effect on both the size of the case file and the time it takes to save the case.
 This is because prior to saving the defined identifier will be made up-to-date and thus takes execution time.
-See also the option :ref:`Options_Case-Management_-Save_Data_Update_Definitions` .
+See also the option :ref:`option-AIMMS-save_data_update_definitions` .